One of the things I’m very intentional about when leading a small group is building a sense of community and belonging.

-If there’s new people in the group these should help them feel more comfortable part of the group and help everyone get to know one another a little more.
+If there are new people in the group these should help them feel more comfortable as part of the group and help everyone get to know one another a little more.

 Start by getting everyone to grab 3 or 4 different coloured M&M’s from the pack.
 Each colour will have a question associated with it, it’s completely up to you what these questions but here are a few ideas:

-A very simple but interesting game.
-Either have your penny jar to hand or ask everyone to grab a coin from their pocket and look at the date.
+A simple but interesting game.
+Either have your penny jar handy or ask everyone to grab a coin from their pocket and look at the date.

 Now go round the group one by one and ask everyone to tell you something interesting that happened to them in that year.

-Go round each person in the group and ask them to share 1 good thing and 1 challenging thing that’s happened to them in the last 7 days.
+Go around each person in the group and ask them to share 1 good thing and 1 challenging thing that’s happened to them in the last 7 days.

 Now I’d say this game is especially good for children and youth, but it depends on your group.
 It’s a whole lot of fun and we normally have people laughing in hysterics.

-The team who does does this the fastest wins!
+The team who does this the fastest wins!

-If you want to take a bit more time, go back and have the string passing through the opposite direction.
+If you want to take a bit more time, go back and have the string pass through the opposite direction.

 I took this game a step further one day in the park.
 After the teams were “strung” together we have a race to see which team were the fastest!

 The moral of the game?
 Well, you could use this as an object lesson about how Christ is the single thread that unites us, but honestly, for me, it’s just a whole lot of fun!